stackblitz/docs/docs/guides/user-guide/general-faqs.md

 Please note that the terminal is only available for WebContainer-based projects.
 You can use the keyboard binding `^` `` ` `` (the caret and the back quote keys) to toggle the terminal.

-### Can I run Angular unit tests in StackBlitz?
+### Can I run unit tests in StackBlitz?

+You can use [Jasmine](https://jasmine.github.io/), a unit testing tool for JavaScript.

-This is possible inside WebContainer-based projects, but not Engineblock-based projects.
-The easiest way to start is by navigating to node.new, which is create a WebContainer-based project automatically!
+It is also possible to run Angular unit tests inside WebContainer-based projects, but not Engineblock-based projects.
+The easiest way to start is by navigating to node.new, which creates a WebContainer-based project automatically!

 ### Can I use Postman or something similar for testing?